datanews/calculon/README.md

 # Calculon

+Calculon is an over-dramatic robot that lives in the Data News office.
 Calculon is a Spark Core in the DataNews office that does some fun stuff.
+Check out [NotoriousBOT Calculon integration]() to see how the world talks to Calculon.

 ## Software